 - Cut square wonton wrappers in half to form rectangles.

 - Lay wonton pieces in a single layer on a baking sheet.
 The wrappers won't move or expand during cooking, so you can place them quite close together.

 - Brush each wonton piece with a light layer of olive oil.

-- Bake crackers at 375 F for 4-8 minutes or until wontons have browned and crisped up.
+- Bake crackers at 375° F for 4-8 minutes or until wontons are crispy and lightly browned.
 Serve immediately or store in an airtight container for up to 4 days.
-(I love serving them with this roasted red pepper baked ricotta!)

-Omit the fresh ground pepper if you'd like plain ol’ salted crackers.
+Omit the fresh ground pepper if you'd like plain salted crackers.

 Depending on the size of your baking sheet, you may need to bake in two batches (or use two baking sheets at once).